 In general, music is written with pretty standard scales that have been used for many years because they sound the most pleasing to Western ears.
 There are some variations out there, but it’s good to start with the standards so that you can define how variations are built.

 On a keyboard the scales are pretty obvious – starting at middle C, all the white keys up to, or down to, the next C are in the scale of C Major.
 No black keys when playing in C Major.
 There is a pattern to the scale – which is made of up Whole tones and Half tones (which below in the patterns I’ll refer to as W and H.) Whole tones are two keys up or down and Half tones are 1 key up or down.
+They are also referred to as Tones and Semi-Tones, which is the same as Whole tone and Half tone.
+Either way works, just different terms.

 If you look at a keyboard, you’ll notice there are black keys between some of the white keys and not others.
 In C Major – there are no extra steps between E and F, or between B and C.